ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-with-pulumi/guide.it-it.md

     2023/08/10 07:04:39 {0xc0001e25b0}
 ```

-The solution is to export missing required onfiguration:
+The solution is to export the missing required configuration:

 ```bash
 export OVH_ENDPOINT="ovh-eu"